-Students selected for the Mary T. Scholars summer 2019 program will be engaged in an internship experience at the Center for Girls in Chiang Khong, Thailand for a period of 8 weeks.
+Students selected for the Mary T. Scholars summer 2020 program will be engaged in a community development and research internship experience at the Center for Girls in Chiang Khong, Thailand for a period of eight weeks.
 During the internship students will support the center with current projects and help develop ideas for a new initiative on the impact of early marriage.
-Additional activities at the center may include: data collection and documentation of project outcomes; website development (e.g., content); graphic designing/motion graphics (e.g., create info clips); videography/filmmaking; and grant writing and report editing.
-Students with Hmong language skills or experience working with Hmong communities are strongly encouraged to apply.
-Given the capacity of the Center for Girls only 2 graduate students will be selected this year.
+Additional activities at the center may include: data collection and documentation of project outcomes; website development (e.g., content); graphic design/motion graphics (e.g., create info clips); videography/filmmaking; and grant writing and report editing.
+Given the capacity of the Center for Girls only two graduate students will be selected this year.

 Center for Girls’ mission is to work within the Chiang Rai Province to empower women and children, reduce instances of gender-based violence (GBV), and educate the populace about human trafficking issues.
 CFG seeks to prevent the Commercial Sexual Exploitation of Children (CSEC) and all forms of abuse against children.
 [They] are committed to creating sustainable participatory projects that equip people in the surrounding communities with the necessary life skills to become independent leaders who strive towards human rights for all, regardless of gender, age, race, ethnicity, nationality, religion, or socioeconomic status.

-Graduate students selected for this program will receive airfare and most living expenses for a eight-week unpaid, non-credit internship in Thailand.
+Graduate students selected for this program will receive airfare and most living expenses for an eight-week unpaid, non-credit internship in Thailand.

 All CEHD graduate and professional students are eligible for this program.
 If positions go unfilled in CEHD, invitations will be extended to the broader University community.

-To apply, applicants should submit a cover letter explaining how the internship best fits your past experiences and future goals, CV, and two references (including academic advisor).
+To apply, applicants should submit a cover letter explaining how the internship best fits your past experiences and future goals (1-2 pages), CV, letter of recommendation from academic advisor, and two additional references.
 Essays should highlight the academic and professional background of the applicant in relation to the internship focus area.

 Mary T. Fellows will be selected based on their capacity for:

-Fellows will be expected to attend 2 pre-departure workshops in late April and early May.
+Fellows will be expected to attend pre-departure workshops in March, April, and May.

-Submit cover letter, CV, and names and contact information of two references (all in one pdf document) to email@example.com by March 1, 2019.
-Final candidates for the program will be interviewed on Monday, March 18th and final selection will be announced Friday, March 22, 2019.
+Submit cover letter, CV, and names and contact information of two references (all in one pdf document) to email@example.com by Feb.
+24, 2020.
+Final candidates for the program will be interviewed on Friday, Feb.
+28.